NotAShelf/nyx/README.md

 > reader, means that they **cannot** be built and replicated successfully, at
 > least in theory.
 I invite you to go through the modules and countless lines of
 > Nix I have written, but I would strongly advise against attempting to boot any
 > of those configurations unless you are not me.
+You should also note that
+> this is **not** a community framework.

 <!-- deno-fmt-ignore-end -->